 Live polls and quizzes are a great way to break down barriers between participants.
 If you’re looking for your attendees to have a more active and vocal role in the event then this is a must-have.

 Having this on offer provides a great platform for you to receive instant feedback throughout the event.
-Moreover, getting your responses in real-time will give your attendees a voice and a direct role to play in the event.
+Moreover, getting your responses in real-time will give your attendees a voice and a direct role to play in the event, something that all of the best online communities manage to do.

 Adding fun elements across the event is a sure-fire way to boost engagement.
 Again, there are plenty of options out there.
 The most popular being gamification through techniques such as trivia, quizzes, and contents.
 To take this one step further, you can also include prizes as a way to encourage participation.